amiiralii/EZR-HW3-Experiment/README.md

     #
      4,                  asIs,398,  0.75,  0.16,              -----  |     *------------

 Regarding the experiment, we have a set of methods that we want to see how well each of them performs and compare them with each other.
-Details about each treatment is accessible in the following table:
+Details about each treatment are accessible in the following table:
 | &nbsp;&nbsp;&nbsp;&nbsp;Treatments&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   | Info |
 |---|---|
 | asIs | Baseline, Chebyshev distance of all rows in the dataset.
 (Per each row, the normalized sum of the distances of all dependent variables to their ideal value(0 or 1)) |
 | dumb,N <br> *N in [20,30,40,50]* | Chebyshev distance of #N Randomly guessed rows |
 | smart,N <br> *N in [20,30,40,50]* | Chebyshev distance of #N best rows found by Active Learning Method |

+Since randomized paramethers exist in our methods, in order to be able to statistically rely on the results, each experiment is repeated **20** times.
+This way there are 20 different values reported per each dataset-method pair.
+By looking at the table, you can find each row representing th results of each pair.

+ - First number in each row is the rank of that treatment compared to all others.
+These ranks are calculated using **Scott-Knott** method.
+These ranks identifies whether two distributions are statistically distinguishable or not.
+For example, in table above, the first three treatments are statistically indistinguishable, thus having the same rank.
+For more information regarding [SK](https://www.scielo.br/j/tema/a/KMMPHsqnZnW9RnkmDdsYgtH/#:~:text=Scott-Knott%20is%20an%20hierarchical,overlapping%20in%20its%20grouping%20results.) and it's [implementation](https://github.com/amiiralii/EZR-HW3-Experiment/blob/main/stats.py#L118) you can use these links.
+ - Second column of the table simply shows the name of each treatment.
+For example, `smart,30`.
+ - Third column represents the mean of the distribution.
+ - The forth number is the difference between 0.70th and 0.30th row of the dataset.
+For example, here each distribution contains 20 different values.
+If you sort them and find the difference between 6th and 14th value, you can easily calculate the value on the table (0.20 for the first treatment).
+ - Last column showcases a visual form of the distribution.